Optimize Data for Ask Data

 To help Ask Data analyze data correctly, ensure that default field settings reflect the content of each field.

-- Assign the proper data role: dimension or measure, continuous or discrete.
+- Assign the proper data role(Link opens in a new window): dimension or measure, continuous or discrete.

 Tip: It's particularly helpful to set a default comment for each field, because these comments appear as informative descriptions when users hover over fields in Ask Data.